-Alberico Scholarship Foundation Must rank in the top 25% of his/her class, have a minimum of 3.0 GPA on 4.0 scale.
+Alberico Scholarship Foundation The foundation is now offering four $2,500.00 scholarships to seniors who intend to attend college beginning in the fall semester, 2020.
+Students must rank in the top 20% of his/her class, have a minimum of 3.0 GPA on 4.0 scale.
 Must show evidence of participation in extracurricular involvement, community service, or other leadership activities within his/her school.
-Students must also have 2 letters of recommendation from teachers.
-The application deadline is April 15, 2018.
+Students must also have 2 letters of recommendation from teachers and must demonstrate financial need.
+The application deadline is June 1, 2020.

 AXA Achievement This scholarship offers college scholarships of $2,500, $10,000 and $25,000 to high school senior s who have demonstrated outstanding achievement in their activities in school, the community of the workplace.
 Plus, a $1,000 grant will be made to every scholarship winner’s school.
 Applications will be accepted until December 15, 2017 or until 10,000 applications are received.

 Balanced Man Scholarship The Sigma Phi Epsilon chapter at the University of Illinois at Champaign-Urbana are offering three young men scholarships totaling $1,750.
 These scholarships are being offered to incoming male students who have excelled in areas of scholarship, leadership, athletics, and community service during their high school careers.
 To qualify, you must be a full-time student at U of I during the Fall of 2017 and have the application completed by May 15th, 2019.